Gardening Classes

 Time: 5:30-7

-Our signature Gardening Class has moved to the Community Beds!
-At this new location, students can enjoy improved pest control and more accessible gardening beds.
+Our signature Gardening Class has moved to the Community Garden Beds!
+At this new location at Pine St, students can enjoy improved pest control and more accessible gardening beds.
 This class is designed for independent gardeners who are excited about the joys and responsibilities of caring for their own garden bed.
 It is ideal for participants who feel comfortable with gardening basics but would benefit from advanced instruction, including those who have taken at least one NCF class, have a background in personal gardening, or have taken previous classes or workshops elsewhere.

 Dates: